tomconte/tetrice/README.md

 The `k7` file can then be loaded as a cassette tape in an emulator; or converted to WAV to be loaded on a real machine.

+For your convenience, you will find the `k7` and `wav` files attached to the releases.

 ## How to play

 - `O` : left